escching/NetworkSpikingModel/README.md

 - start.py: example run of network III with no suppression
 - SpikingNeuronModel.py: library for the simulation
-- networkC.txt: coupling strength matrix of the network III
+- network_III.txt.zip: zipped file for coupling strength matrix of network III

 Python libraries required: